Nationally Coordinated Criminal History Check

 Provide Additional Verification

-You will receive your police check results by email, in most cases within one hour.
+You will receive your national police check results by email, in most cases within 24 hours.

 Why Crime Check Australia?

 We are accredited by the Australian Criminal Intelligence Commission’s (ACIC) as an official national police checking service (NPCS) provider.